inFumumVerti/DHBWorld-Docu/SAD.md

 We used  Private Class Data Pattern from the beginning of the project.
 KVV Class Diagramm is an example of it:
 ![KVV Class Diagramm](https://github.com/inFumumVerti/DHBWorld-Docu/blob/main/images/KVV_class_diagram_design_pattern.svg)

 As you can see hier, all attributes in class Departure are private.
 KvvActivity Class uses getters to get their value.
+This pattern was necessary for protections of attributs of Departure-class.
+Another classes can use values of Departure-Attributes, but they shouldn't be able, to set own values for Departure-Attributes.
+Since we are using them from the beginning, we are not able to show you a before and after comparison.

 ## 6. Process View
 n/a